Sha'Carri Richardson: 2022-2023: World 100 m champion

 On April 8, 2023, she ran the fourth-fastest 100 m by a woman in all conditions, clocking 10.57 seconds with a strong, illegal 4.1 m/s tailwind to win the women's final at the Miramar Invitational.
 It converts to 10.77 s in still conditions.
 In May 2023, she secured her first Diamond League victory, winning the 100 m in Doha with a new meeting record of 10.76 s (+0.9 m/s).

 In July 2023, Richardson participated at the 2023 USA Outdoor Track and Field Championships in Eugene, Oregon.
-On July 7, 2023, Richardson became the US national champion in the 100-metre sprint event by winning the women's 100 m final in 10.82 seconds, qualifying for the 2023 World Athletics Championships in Budapest.
-On the third day of the 2023 World Athletics Championships in Budapest, she won her first major individual title on the international stage, winning gold in the women's 100-metre sprint event in a championship record of 10.65 seconds.
-On August 25, 2023, she won bronze in the women's 200 m final in 21.92 seconds, finishing behind USA teammate Gabrielle Thomas (21.81), and defending women's 200 m world champion Shericka Jackson (21:41 CR).
+On July 7, Richardson became the US national champion in the 100-metre sprint event by winning the women's 100 m final in 10.82 seconds, qualifying for the 2023 World Athletics Championships in Budapest.
+On the third day of the Championships in Budapest, she won her first major individual title on the international stage, winning gold in the women's 100-metre sprint event in a championship record of 10.65 seconds.
+On August 25, she won bronze in the women's 200 m final in 21.92 seconds, finishing behind USA teammate Gabrielle Thomas (21.81), and defending women's 200 m world champion Shericka Jackson (21:41 CR).
 She would also go on to win gold as part of Team USA in the women's 4 × 100 m relay final with a championship record of 41.03 seconds.
 Her relay time of 9.65 seconds was the fastest in history.
 Sha'Carri's teammates in this event were Tamari Davis, Twanisha Terry, and Gabrielle Thomas.

-2024: Paris Olympics
+2024: Olympic gold and silver medals

-Richardson began her 2024 season competing in the Prefontaine Classic in Eugene, Oregon in May, winning in a time of 10.83 seconds.
+On 25 May, Richardson won over 100 m at the Prefontaine Classic in Eugene, Oregon, running a time of 10.83 seconds.
 "I feel great about my race.
 I feel like I'm continuing to grow and develop into a mature young lady and a mature athlete", Richardson told the media following her victory.

+Richardson wins the 100 m final at the 2024 USA Outdoor Track and Field Championships.

-At the 2024 USA Outdoor Track and Field Championships in Eugene, Oregon, Richardson defended her title in the women's 100-meter sprint event, winning the final in 10.71 seconds on June 22, 2024, and qualifying for the event at the 2024 Summer Olympics in Paris.
+At the USA Outdoor Track and Field Championships in Eugene, Oregon, Richardson defended her title in the women's 100-meter sprint event, winning the final in 10.71 seconds on June 22, and qualifying for the event at the 2024 Summer Olympics in Paris.
 She did not qualify for the 200 m, however, finishing fourth in the final of the qualifier.
-At the Olympics 100 m Richardson finished second behind Saint Lucia's Julien Alfred, who had a faster start out of the blocks and never relinquished her lead.
+In the Olympic 100 m final, Richardson finished second behind Saint Lucia's Julien Alfred, who had a faster start out of the blocks and never relinquished her lead.
 In the women's 4 × 100 relay, Richardson ran the race's anchor leg; after a shaky handoff from teammate Gabrielle Thomas, Richardson propelled the U.S. women from third place to first, clinching her first Olympic gold medal.
-Before crossing the finish line, Richardson turned her head to stare down her closest competitors in one of the Game's iconic moments.
+Before crossing the finish line, Richardson turned her head to stare down her closest competitors in a moment that went viral on social media.